 We looked into it by tracking the number of second homes across England, Scotland and Wales from 2010 to 2018 to find out where is on the up and which locations are struggling.

-View the full second home market data set (XLS - 205KB) associated with this study
+View the full Swinton second homes data (XLS - 205KB) associated with this study.

 Our map illustrates that the Northern powerhouse Manchester is top of the tree with a total of 5,422 new second homes between 2010 and 2018.

 The number of second homes in London has grown significantly in this time with Camden, Kensington & Chelsea, and Tower Hamlets making up the top four, with 3,002, 2,117 and 2,086 respective new second homes in this time.

 Newcastle upon Tyne makes it into the top five with 1,1097 additional second homes, with Salford, Bradford, Barnet, Cambridge and Coventry all in the top 10.

 It seems to be all about the cities when we’re focusing on the volume of new second homes.

 The biggest percentage increase in second homes